olgasandra/LLMS-Project/README.md

 # `LLMS-Project`

 ## Code state

+> [!WARNING]
+> Please be aware that for development purposes, these experiments use
+> experimental Large Language Models (LLM's) not intended for production.
+They
+> can present inaccurate information, hallucinated statements and offensive
+> text by random chance or through malevolent prompts.

-    - Under development / Experimental
+- **Under development** / **Experimental**
-    - Depends on external API's
+- **Depends on external API's**

 ## Prerequisites

 ## 1) Introduction